Continuous function: Definition in terms of neighborhoods

-This definition only requires that the domain and the codomain are topological spaces and is thus the most general definition.
-It follows from this definition that a function f is automatically continuous at every isolated point of its domain.
-As a specific example, every real valued function on the set of integers is continuous.
+As neighborhoods are defined in any topological space, this definition of a continuous function applies not only for real functions but also when the domain and the codomain are topological spaces and is thus the most general definition.
+It follows that a function is automatically continuous at every isolated point of its domain.
+For example, every real-valued function on the integers is continuous.